Messi-Q/VntInfiniteLoopDetector/Readme.md

 ## Infinite Loop
 Infinite loop refers to the situation in which the control flow of the program has been repeatedly running a certain piece of code and cannot be ended.
 The reason may be that the loop in the program does not have an end loop condition, or the condition for ending the loop cannot be established.
 Losses caused by infinite loops in smart contracts are directly related to our interests.
 Therefore, we analyze the infinite loop of smart contracts and try to prevent the occurrence of this vulnerability through deep learning.
-The following is a case study of the VNT Smart Contract Infinite Loop:
+The following is a case study of the Vntchain Smart Contract Infinite Loop:
 ### Attribute tag
 In the analysis below, we abstract the smart contract into four core nodes: S, W, C, F. S, W, C are used as three function nodes to process the loop call relationship; the fallback function is used as the fourth type node F.
 Second, we add a VAR node to represent the variable statement in the contract, and the VAR node will be ablated to the core nodes.
 The attributes of nodes and edges are as follows: